 Bringing me to my next point – credit cards with primary rental insurance.
 The Chase Sapphire Reserve is my favorite travel credit card for many reasons, but the primary rental insurance is one of its best perks (including Priority Pass membership).
 When you put your car hire on your Chase Sapphire Reserve card you get primary rental car coverage around the world up to $75,000.

 That works out great for us since we are nomadic and don’t have a car or home.
-Car rental companies in Greece and around the world are notorious for scaring customers and upsell all their insurance packages.
+Car rental companies in Greece and worldwide are notorious for scaring customers and upsell all their insurance packages.
 You need to make sure if you need it or not before falling victim to their trap.
 Call your credit card company and always find out before you get to Greece.

 If you don’t have a credit card that covers rental car insurance, it may be worth adding it on to your package.
 That way if there is an accident you won’t be stuck paying for a car hire out of pocket.